My US visa was rejected! Why?

-Strong ties differ from country to country, city to city, individual to individual.
-“Ties” are the various aspects of a person’s life that bind them to their country or residence: possessions, employment, social and family relationships.
+Strong ties differ from country to country, city to city, and individual to individual.
+“Ties” are the various aspects of a person’s life that binds them to their country or residence: possessions, employment, and social or family relationships.
 Some examples of ties can be a person’s job and income, a house or apartment, a car, close family relationships, bank accounts, etc.

-In the case of younger applicants who may not have had an opportunity to establish such ties, U.S. law considers educational status, school grades and long-range plans in home country
+In the case of younger applicants who may not have had an opportunity to establish such ties, U.S. law considers educational status, school grades and long-range plans in their home country.